CZboop/Cookiecutter-Basic-Python-Template/README.md

 ## Features 🏗️
 The new project will be fairly minimal, but does include the following:
-- Github actions CI including linting, formatting, import sorting and type checking 🔀
+- Github actions CI incl. linting, formatting, import sorting and type checking 🔀
 - Pre-commit config with hooks matching CI 🪝
 - README.md with project title and description 📖
 - .gitignore with standard files ignored 🚫